mixpanel/mixpanel-iphone/README.md

 ## Start tracking

 You're done!
 You've successfully integrated the Mixpanel SDK into your app.
-To stay up to speed on important SDK releases and updates, subscribe to the [mp-dev Google group](https://groups.google.com/forum/?fromgroups#!forum/mp-dev) or watch the iPhone repository on [Github](https://github.com/mixpanel/mixpanel-iphone).

 Have any questions?
 Reach out to [support@mixpanel.com](mailto:support@mixpanel.com) to speak to someone smart, quickly.